platformsh/platformsh-docs/docs/src/development/local/ddev.md

 The command returns the project URL `http://{{< variable "PROJECT_NAME" >}}.ddev.site/` as well as a specific port on `http://127.0.0.1`.
-Open one of the URLs to see your project running.
+To see your project running, open one of these URLs.

 ## What's next